tedhag/euler/clojure/rest-euler/README.md

 # rest-euler

-A project for solving different Euler problems in Clojure.
+A project for solving differentprogramming problems in Clojure.

 ## Usage